Physiotherapy for Hypermobility and Ehlers-Danlos Syndrome - Wollongong

 Hypermobility Spectrum Disorder and Ehlers-Danlos Syndrome are connective tissue disorders that can lead to joint instability, chronic pain, and other complications.
 At RX Physiotherapy in Wollongong, we offer personalised rehabilitation programmes designed to manage these conditions, helping you achieve better joint stability and reduce pain.
 Our goal is to support you in regaining mobility and improving your quality of life.

-Why Choose Our Physiotherapy Services in Wollongong?
+Why Choose Our Physiotherapy Services in the Shellharbour Region?

 Our physiotherapists stay up-to-date with the latest research, ensuring you receive the most effective care.
 As a trusted local clinic, we’re dedicated to helping you manage symptoms and enhance your quality of life through proven physiotherapy techniques.